mbforbes/mapgen/report/report.md

 We scrape a region encompassing the greater Seattle area: from the Puget Sound (W) to Sammamish (E), and from SeaTac (S) to Mountlake Terrace (N).
-This results in 2967 individual regions, which we filtered to include only those with at least one building.
-This left us with 1880 regions, which we partitioned into train (1680) / val (100) / test (100) splits.
+This results in 2967 individual regions, which we filter to include only those with at least one building.
+After filtering, 1880 regions remain, which we partition into train (1680) / val (100) / test (100) splits.

 ## Model

-We use the conditional adversarial network, proposed by Isola et al. (2017)
+We use the conditional adversarial network, proposed by Isola et al.
-\cite{isola2017pix2pix}.
+(2017).[^pix2pix]

 This model trains two networks, a generator, and a discriminator.
 The generator produces candidate output images, and the discriminator attempts to distinguish